You might sell your business for various reasons, but getting the highest price takes time, planning and effort.

 Your trade association might also be able to put you in touch with potential buyers, while it could be worth asking your accountant or local business support organisation (eg chamber of commerce).
 For a fee, a business broker might find a suitable buyer.
 You’re likely to know who your competitors are, of course, although caution is advised before revealing your intention to sell your business

 Selling a business can take many months.
 It involves a lot of additional work, too, which is something to consider if your workload is already challenging.
 Reaching out for professional advice and support can make things easier, while ensuring a higher sale price.
+For further reading, Nobly POS have created a useful guide on how to value and sell your business.

 Your accountant can play a key role, not only in helping to value your business and attract potential buyers, but also in ensuring that you minimise your personal tax liability from selling your business.